one-bash/one.bash/docs/advanced-usage/repo.md

 - Update repo: `one repo update one.share`
 - Remove repo: `one repo remove one.share`
 - Create repo: You can create your own repo.
 Read the [Create Repo](#create-repo) for details.
+- Execute command in each repo: `one repo exec ls`

 `one help repo` for detailed usage.